There’s this thing in digital audio called Dither.

 Quick history lesson —

 Digital audio made it’s public debut with the CD standard known as “RedBook”, started in 1978.
-A collaboration between Phillips & Sony, the CD standard was originally going to be 14bit/40k with error correction … Read the rest
+A collaboration between Phillips & Sony, the CD standard was originally going to be 14bit/40k with error correction and ship … Read the rest

 Good overview of the situation I’m heavily interested in (see “Save the Audio” section) – the battle between quality audio and convenient audio.
 Since the late 90’s most of us have accepted worse-sounding audio in the name of convenience, whether … Read the rest